 Playing Advantage: See “Advantage Rule”

-Playmaker: The playmaker is the player on the team who is primarily responsible for creating goal-scoring opportunities for their team.
+Playmaker: The playmaker is the player on the team who is primarily responsible for creating goal-scoring opportunities for the team.
 They are often positioned directly behind the forwards and are usually the most creative player on the team

-(If you’re interested in the playmaker then check out this other article I wrote – The Number 10 in Soccer – Why it’s so Significant )
+(If you’re interested in the playmaker, then check out this other article I wrote – The Number 10 in Soccer – Why it’s so Significant. )

 Playoff: A playoff is a series of games that take place at the end of a soccer season to determine which team is the overall winner of the league

-Play On: A referee may be heard or seen to indicate “play on” when there has been the suggestion that a foul has been committed but the referee has judged that the incident was legal and therefore the game can continue
+Play On: A referee may be heard or seen to indicate “play on” when there has been the suggestion that a foul has been committed, but the referee has judged that the incident was legal and, therefore, the game can continue

 Play on the break: See “Break”